alexfernandez/alexfernandez.github.io/2016/the-amazing-mind.md

 Let us for now accept this circular definition, even if it is not particularly rigorous.
-The usual definition for "concept" only includes abstract ideas that can be applied to many situations.
+The usual definition for “concept” only includes abstract ideas that can be applied to many situations.
 Our concept however includes concrete things.
 I can definitely think about my neighbor's dog,